Hello and welcome to another fun tutorial! In ten easy steps, we are going to learn how to draw a watermelon together.

 Watermelons are delicious foods.
 Have you ever tried one?
 With around 92% water, they are both sweet and hydrating.
 And there are over 1000 varieties of watermelons!

-Like many fruits, watermelons ripen over time, and sometimes just by looking at it you can see if it is ready to eat.
-However, you can also lift it (ripe watermelons should be heavier) or sniff it (a ripe watermelon will be sweet smelling).
+Like many fruits, watermelons ripen over time, but it’s easier to visually determine the ripeness of other fruits like strawberries.
+To determine the ripeness of a watermelon, you can lift it (ripe watermelons should be heavier) or sniff it (a ripe watermelon will be sweet smelling).

 Alright, with all that said—find some of your favorite drawing materials and let’s get moving with this tutorial.
 Keep reading below for Step 1!